simonplant/intent-trader/ai-assistant-instructions.md

 > coach me
 ```

-## 🧠 Why This is Better Than Basic Claude Chat
+## Why This is Better Than a Basic AI Assistant Chat

 ### Without Intent Trader:
 ```
 You: "I'm thinking about buying AAPL"
-Claude: "Here are some things to consider..." [generic advice]
+AI Assistant: "Here are some things to consider..." [generic advice]
 You: "What positions do I have?"
-Claude: "I don't have that information from earlier..."
+AI Assistant: "I don't have that information from earlier..."
 ```

 ### With Intent Trader:
 ```
 You: "buy AAPL"
-Claude: "EXECUTED: LONG 100 AAPL @ 225.50
+AI Assistant: "EXECUTED: LONG 100 AAPL @ 225.50
         Source: DP (Focus Trade 0.95)
         Stop: 224 (-1.5%)
         Target: 229 (+2R)
         Position 3 of 5 today"

 You: "positions"
-Claude: "=== OPEN POSITIONS ===
+AI Assistant: "=== OPEN POSITIONS ===
-        AAPL: +$127 (+0.8%) ✅ DP Focus Trade
+        AAPL: +$127 (+0.8%) DP Focus Trade
-        ES: +$350 (7 pts) ✅ Mancini FB
+        ES: +$350 (7 pts) Mancini FBD
         Total P&L: +$477"
 ```

-## 📝 What Claude Remembers
+## What the AI Assistant Remembers

-Throughout your conversation, Claude tracks:
+Throughout your conversation, the AI Assistant tracks:
 - Every position (entry, current price, P&L)
 - Your analysis (DP bias, Mancini levels)
 - Trading patterns (stops hit, revenge trades)
 - Journal entries with timestamps
 - Behavioral coaching points

-## 💾 Saving Your Session
+## Saving Your Session

 At the end of the day:
 ```
 You: "save session"
-Claude: [Provides JSON with all your data]
+AI Assistant: [Provides JSON with all your data]

 Tomorrow:
 You: "Initialize Intent Trader with this context: [paste JSON]"